kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 ### Enter the `FormBuilder`

-The `FormBuilder` is part of the `@angular/common` module that we will be using to create our Model-driven form.
+The `FormBuilder` is part of the `@angular/forms` module that we will be using to create our Reactive form.

-In order to use the `FormBuilder`, we need to import it into our component definition file first.
+In order to use the `FormBuilder`, we need to import it's type into our component first.

 {% highlight javascript %}
   // email-form.component.ts
-  import { FormBuilder } from '@angular/common';
+  import { FormBuilder } from '@angular/forms';
 {% endhighlight %}

 Next we need to actually inject the `FormBuilder` into our component.
 We do that as we would with any service - in our constructor.